 - Amazon's LEX

 Aritra Das is a Software Engineer at V-Soft, specialized in mobile application development.
 He holds deep knowledge in developing end-to-end solutions on different technology stacks.
 He is keen on using innovative technologies to solve business problems.
 Apart from this core area, he is actively invovled in developing applications on IoT, AR, AI and ML technologies.
-He has been actively contributing technical blogs, open source and projects.
+He has been actively contributing to technical blogs and various open source projects.